Distributed Computing Systems provides free and open source software.

 Text processing and search is the other central theme.

 My background is University-based, where I worked for several years on research contracts, both as a software engineer and as a researcher.
 I have published a number of papers, where I have developed my own AI brain model and also written one book.

 I am currently available for freelance work in programming, research, writing, or consultancy.
 I would also be interested in any sources of funding and/or collaboration.

 A summary of my work experience is as follows:

-- Experienced as a software engineer, with the design and development of full products.
+- Experienced software engineer, with the design and development of full products.

-- Main programming languages are Java and C#, with some web-based and mobile development.
+- Main programming languages are Java and C#, with some web-based and mobile knowledge.

-- Algorithm development includes AI or Machine Learning.
+- Algorithm development, particularly for Artificial Intelligence, distributed or scientific systems.
 Also test programs and platforms.

 My software is listed on the following pages.
-The first two products are useful for organising and finding information, maybe as part of a small business.
+The first two products are what I use to sort my daily routine.
+They can save a lot of time and are geared more towards an individual or small business.
 A short summary is as follows:

 Licas is a distributed service-based and AI framework, with many useful features for building your own system.
 There is also a set of free business applications.